Can you paint your walls white even though you have earthy finishes? Maybe… keep reading for 3 ways to make white walls work with brown.

 But she planned to keep the unique flagstone floor that runs throughout much of this area of the house.
 So the challenge was to create a current, modern and fresh bathroom while working with the earthy stone.

-Here is the colour plan we sent her (below).
+Here is the colour plan we sent her (below), which included Benjamin Moore Edgecomb Gray and Decorators White.

 And because her house is modern in style, I recommended these fun sconces below.